Service to the Community Policy

 To ensure that all patrons can enjoy the Library’s facilities and to protect the safety of patrons and staff members, the NWPL shall enforce the following Rules of Conduct.

 • Talking must be kept at low levels.
-Loud noise, horseplay, and other disruptive conduct are not permitted.
-Audio output from electronic devices is not permitted.
+Loud noise, spitting, horseplay, and other disruptive conduct are not permitted.

 • No more than two patrons at a time may be at one computer terminal.

-• All Library patrons, staff, materials, and furnishings are to be treated with respect.
+• All library patrons, staff, materials, and furnishings are to be treated with respect.

 • Pathways, stairs, and doorways are to be kept clear of personal belongings and are not to be used as a location for congregating.